 Collections.
 Each retail electric provider in CenterPoint Houston's service territory will include the applicable transition charges in its bill to retail electric customers.
 The servicer or its agent will bill each retail electric provider for the applicable transition charges attributable to the retail electric provider's retail electric customers at least monthly.
 Pursuant to the applicable financing order, each retail electric provider must remit to the servicer the amount of applicable transition charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric providers from such retail electric customers.
-In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date the applicable transition charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of such transition charges payable by the retail electric provider.
-All late-payment penalties will be remitted to the collection account to be applied against transition charge obligations.
+In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date the applicable transition charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of such transition charge obligations.
 A grace period of 10 days from the 35th day after the payment due date will be allowed before the retail electric provider is considered to be in default.
 If there is a shortfall in a retail electric provider's payment of an amount billed, the amount paid shall first be proportioned among the transition charges relating to all series of transition bonds and other fees and charges (including transition charges attributable to the transition bonds issued by Transition Bond Company I), other than late fees, and second, any remaining portion of the payment shall be attributed to late fees.

 Remittances to the Trustee.
 The servicer will make periodic payments of related transition charge collections to the trustee for deposit in the collection account for the applicable series of transition bonds.
 The servicer will remit collected transition charges to the trustee on a daily basis.
 The servicer will be required to pay related transition charges to the trustee on or before the second business day after the servicer receives those transition charge collections.
 If the servicer remits transition charges on or before the second business day after the servicer receives such transition charge collections, the servicer will be entitled to retain any interest earnings on transition charge collections prior to remittance to the collection account for the applicable series of transition bonds.
-However, if the servicer fails to remit the transition charge collections to the trustee on or before the second business day after the servicer received such transition charge collections on more than three occasions during the period that the transition bonds of a series are outstanding, then thereafter the servicer will be required to pay the trustee any interest earnings on transition charge collections received by the servicer and invested by the servicer during each collection period prior to remittance to the trustee for so long as that series of transition bonds remains outstanding.
+However, if the servicer fails to remit the transition charge collections to the trustee on or before the second business day after the servicer are outstanding, then thereafter the servicer will be period that the transition bonds of a series are outstanding, then thereafter the servicer will be required to pay the trustee any interest earnings on transition charge collections received by the servicer and invested by the servicer during each collection period prior to remittance to the trustee for so long as that series of transition bonds remains outstanding.